 The gradual phase of flares can last half an hour to few hours.
-With SMM and later with Yohkoh flare during gradual phase observations have been reported in details (Svestka et al. 1982, Schmieder et al. 1996 and 1997, van Driel et al. 1999?).
+Detailed observations of flares during their gradual phase have been recorded by SMM and later by Yohkoh (Švestka et al. 1982, Schmieder et al. 1996 and 1997, van Driel et al. 1999?).
 Soft X-ray instruments in these missions observed the formation of hot loops (10-20 MK).
-These loops subsequently cool and become visible as postflare loops in lower temperatures (EUV and H α lines).
+These loops subsequently cool and become visible as postflare loops in lower temperatures (EUV and H $\alpha$ lines).
 The hot loops are formed at higher and higher altitudes as the time is increasing.
 Such events were interpreted with models based on the Kopp and Pneuman (1976) concept.
 These models are in two dimensions (Forbes and Malherbe 1986, Forbes and Acton 1996).
-After the flares, magnetic field lines reconnect at a X point or neutral sheet in the corona.
+After the flares, magnetic field lines reconnect at an X point or neutral sheet in the corona.
 Particles are accelerated as a consequence of the reconnection.
 Plasma in the loop is heated and chromospheric evaporation occurs at the footpoints of the loops in high density plasma region.
-These models are well adapted for the interpretation of eruptive events such as two ribbon flares.
+These models are well adapted e-mail: arkadiusz.berlicki@obspm.fr for the interpretation of eruptive events such as two ribbon flares.